NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 ```

 ### Multi Part Containers
-More complex case where object content is stored in multiple zip files.
+More complex case where object content is stored in multiple containers, either binary split or independently split.
-Naming conventions of multipart zip files are used.
+Regular naming conventions of multipart containers will be used.

 ```
 ├── 0=ocfl_object_1.1